USHUS (sonar)

-USHUS is an integrated sonar system developed by the Naval Physical and Oceanographic Laboratory (NPOL) of the Defence Research and Development Organisation (DRDO), India, for use in submarines of the Indian Navy.
-It is primarily designed to be used in Sindhughosh class submarines, though it is reported to be fitted in the Arihant-class nuclear-powered ballistic missile submarines as well.
-USHUS is reported to be superior to its Russian equivalents.
+USHUS is an Integrated Submarine Sonar System developed by the Naval Physical and Oceanographic Laboratory (NPOL) of the Defence Research and Development Organisation (DRDO) of India and manufactured by Bharat Electronics Limited (BEL).
+It has been developed for use in submarines of the Indian Navy, especially for Sindhughosh-class submarines.
+Some reports also suggest that Arihant-class nuclear ballistic missile submarines are also equipped with USHUS system.
+USHUS replaces Russian systems like MGK-400 and MGK-519 sonars on Indian submarines.

 Design and description

-USHUS is used for detecting and tracking enemy submarines, surface vessels, and torpedoes and can be used for underwater communication and avoiding obstacles.
-The sonar can work in both active and passive mode, and is capable of interception and underwater communication.
-It can detect both surface ships and submarines at a range of a few kilometres.
-The team developing the sonar was awarded the Agni Award for self-reliance by the Indian Prime Minister in May 2007.
+USHUS is a multipurpose integrated sonar suite used for detecting and tracking enemy submarines, surface vessels, and torpedoes as well as for underwater communication and obstacles avoidance operations.
+The sonar capabilities of includes active and passive sonar surveillance, underwater communication and is capable of interception and.
+The sub-systems of the sonar includes Active Sonar Array, Passive Sonar Array, Intercept Sonar Array (low to medium frequency), Obstacle Avoidance System and Underwater Telephony.
+The USHUS-2 variant has a detection range of 30 km.

+The team developing the sonar was awarded the AGNI Award for self-reliance by the Prime Minister of India in May 2007.